zmoshansky/iris/README.md

 ```

 #### Description ####
-Iris checks calls against an allow list before proceeding to dispatch them.
+Iris checks calls against an allowlist before proceeding to dispatch them.
 It takes a list containing the [Module, Function, Args], aka MFA, as specified in the docs and shown in tests.
 Iris will only convert strings to existing atoms in an effort to prevent unlimited atoms from being created.
+Furthermore, Iris traps all exceptions and returns {:error, "Invalid Call"}, allowing for the transport layer to communicate a failure to the requester (This can be disabled by `debug: true`, see #Config).

 Iris can optionally add an `assigns` parameter which will be passed as the first argument to the function being requested.
 This is particularly useful to add local data to the RPC call, ex.) session information for a user.
+See `process_call/3`.
+Remember, if using `process_call/3`, that the assigns counts as an argument when specifying the arity in config.

-`mod_prefix` can also be used to "namespace" the module string, this can help to hide the app structure, or add another layer of defense; assuming the allow list failed, or the wrong module is accidently added.
+`mod_prefix` can also be used to "namespace" the module string, this can help to hide the app structure, or add another layer of defense; assuming the allowlist failed, or the wrong module is accidently added.

 #### Config ####
 Iris is easily configured and allows for multiple option sets.
-The key `:public` or `:private` is used to specify groupings of allowed calls and module prefixes.
-These groupings can be used to compose forms of MAC or other authentication layers.
+In the following example, the key `:public` or `:private` is used to specify groupings of allowed calls and module prefixes.
+These groupings can be used to compose forms of MAC or other authorization layers.
 See `config.exs` and the tests to get a better idea.

+The general form of an allowlist is a map where the keys are the module atoms, pointing to a submap where the keys are the function atoms, and the value is a list specifying the arity of the functions.
+Ex.) `:"Elixir.Iris.Test.TestModule" => %{test_public: [1,2]}` would specify the `Elixir.Iris.Test.TestModule`, function `test_public` of arity 1, or 2.
+Remember, if using `process_call/3`, that the assigns counts as an argument.

 ```
+config :iris, Iris,
+  debug: false

 config :iris, :public,
   allow: %{
     :"Elixir.Iris.Test.TestModule" => %{test_public: [1]}